Commercial Cleaning Contract (Australia)

 When Do You Need a Commercial Cleaning Contract (Australia)?

 A Commercial Cleaning Contract should be used for any ongoing or substantial commercial cleaning engagement in Australia.
-One-off domestic or light cleaning engagements may be covered by a simpler cleaning services contract, but commercial cleaning of business premises requires a more comprehensive agreement that addresses WHS compliance, insurance, key management, and GST.
+One-off domestic or light cleaning engagements may be covered by a simpler cleaning services contract, but commercial cleaning of business premises requires a more thorough agreement that addresses WHS compliance, insurance, key management, and GST.

 You need a Commercial Cleaning Contract when: a business engages a cleaning company to perform regular cleaning of its offices, retail outlets, warehouses, factories, medical practices, or educational facilities; a body corporate or strata manager engages a cleaning provider for common area cleaning in an apartment building or commercial complex; a facility manager is responsible for maintaining multiple premises and enters into a single contract covering several sites; a cleaning business is tendering for commercial work and needs a standard form contract to provide to prospective clients; or a commercial landlord includes cleaning obligations in a lease and wants those obligations performed under a separate, detailed cleaning contract.